andric-milos/bsep-2020-21/README.md

 * Resistance to CSRF (Cross Site Request Forgery).
 * Spring Security & JWT tokens.
 * Use of hash algorithms for storing passwords.
-* Implementation of e-mail confirmation then registering.
+* Implementation of e-mail confirmation when registering.
 * OWASP dependency check.